NheardsGroup/eClock/README.md

 2. Integrate the eClock code into your project.
 3. Ensure proper attribution to Nheards Group in your project's documentation or credits section.

-## How to Contribute

-We welcome contributions to enhance eClock!
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.

-## License

 eClock is licensed under the MIT License.
 If you use this project, please provide appropriate credit to Nheards Group and include the license information.

 ## Acknowledgement